This post is also available in: French

 The Stavros Niarchos Foundation is a fascinating cultural center that holds exhibitions and festivals throughout the year.
 The complex features the National Library of Greece and the Greek National Opera among other galleries and theatres that celebrate Greek culture.

 The development is an architectural work of art and is a great space for both indoor and outdoor events.
 With an ice-skating rink in winter and summer sailing when the weather’s bright, there are loads of fun-filled activities for both adults and kids alike.

 In the Spata area close to the airport and the zoological park there the Mc Arthur Glenn Athens designer outlet.
 It is a big mall with many shops, restaurants, cafes, playgrounds, and a cinema.
 The easiest way to get there is by public transport.
 The closest metro station is Doukissis Plakedias.
 From there you can either take the bus 319 or take the free shuttle.

 Sounio is located just 1 hour away from the city of Athens.
 Apart from the lovely beaches in the area where you can have a swim in the summer, it is famous for its archaeological site.
 At Sounio you can visit the temple of Poseidon the god of the sea, from where you can admire one of the most beautiful sunsets.
 Sounio is a very popular day trip from Athens.

-- A half-day sunset tour to Sounio it leaves at around 5 pm and lasts approx 4 hours or
+For more information check this half-day sunset tour to Sounio it that lasts approx 4 hours.

 From the port of Piraeus, you can catch one of the many ships that make daily excursions to 3 islands of the Saronic Gulf.
 The beautiful islands of Hydra, Poros, and Aegina.
 While onboard you will have the chance to enjoy a beautiful buffet and live entertainment.